dbanalyticsco/materialize-backfill/README.md

 ### 5. Union your data

-Now that we have our dbt source and staging models created, we can create the final model that unions are streaming and historic data together.
+Now that we have our dbt source and staging models created, we can create the final model that unions our streaming and historic data together.

 We can do the unioning one of two ways:
 1. Write the SQL ourselves